ffloyd/flows/docs/result_objects/basic_usage.md

 # Result Object :: Basic Usage

-Result Object is a way of presenting result of some calculation.
-Result may be successful or failed.
+Result Object is a way of presenting the result of a calculation.
+The result may be successful or failed.
 For example, if you calculate expression `a / b`:

 * for `a = 6` and `b = 2` result will be successful with data `3`.